VincmacD/Chirper/README.md

 Set up a MySQL Workbench server instance named "Local Instance 3306" with the following credentials: username root, host localhost, port 3306
 Import the provided .sql files into both databases.

+## Demo

+Please view the .mp4 file for a look on how it works.

+## Contact Information for Support

+Email:	macdonnell.vincent@gmail.com